walshbr/introduction-to-text-analysis/issues/exercises.md

-1. What is your own background with computer
+1. What is your own background with computers?
+Interpret this question as broadly as you'd like.
 2. Take a few minutes and take seriously the following question: how do you read?
 What happens during the process?
 Describe it in 3-5 sentences.